-Required Core Duration: 12 months Aims The Australian Curriculum: Science aims to ensure that students develop: • an interest in science as a means of expanding their curiosity and willingness to explore, ask questions about and speculate on the changing world in which they live • an understanding of the vision that Science provides of the nature of living things, of the earth and its place in the cosmos and of the physical and chemical processes that explain the behaviour of all material things • an understanding of the nature of scientific inquiry and the ability to use a range of scientific inquiry methods, including questioning; planning and conducting experiments and investigations based on ethical principles; collecting and analysing data; evaluating results and drawing critical, evidence-based conclusions • an ability to communicate scientific understanding and findings to a range of audiences, to justify ideas on the basis of evidence, and to evaluate and debate scientific arguments and claims • an ability to solve problems and make informed, evidence-based decisions about current and future applications of science while taking into account ethical and social implications of decisions • an understanding of historical and cultural contributions to science as well as contemporary science issues and activities and an understanding of the diversity of careers related to science • a solid foundation of knowledge of the biological, chemical, physical, earth and space sciences, including being able to select and integrate the scientific knowledge and methods needed to explain and predict phenomena, to apply that understanding to new situations and events and to appreciate the dynamic nature of science knowledge This approach to Year 8 Science is supported by the Science Ways series of textbooks, the Stile on-line Content Science program and other materials used in class.
-All Year 8 Science students will study the same Science course covering the following Science Understandings: Biological Sciences recognize cells as the basic units of living things, compare plant and animal cells, and describe the functions of specialized cell structures and organelles analyse the relationship between structure and function of cells, tissues and organs in a plant and an animal organ system and explain how these systems enable survival of the individual Chemical Sciences classify matter as elements, compounds or mixtures and compare different representation of these, including 2-dimensional and 3-dimensional models, symbols for elements and formulas for molecules and compounds compare physical and chemical changes and identify indicators of energy change in chemical reactions Earth Sciences investigate tectonic activity including the formation of geological features at divergent, convergent and transform plate boundaries and describe the scientific evidence for the theory of plate tectonics describe the key processes of the rock cycle, including the timescales over which they occur, and examine how the properties of sedimentary, igneous and metamorphic rocks reflect their formation and influence their use Physical Sciences Prerequisites transformations in simple systems Nil Assessment Tests, investigations/scientific reports s, assignments.
-Special subject requirements Nil Nil Fees (Additional to SRS charges) Please note there may be additional fe ees for this subject.
+Required Core Duration: 12 months Aims The Australian Curriculum: Science ai ms to ensure that s tudents develop: Aiiii an interest in science as a n questions about and specula their curiosity and willingness to explore, ask world in which they live earth and its place in the co smos and of the ph rovides of the nature of living things, of the ysical and chemical processes that explain the behaviour of all material things an understanding of the nature of scientific inquiry and the ability to use a range of scientific inquiry methods, including questioning; planning and conducting experiments and investigations based on ethical principles; collecting and analysing data; evaluating results and drawing critical, evidence-based conclusions ding and findings to a range of audiences, to evaluate and debate scientific arguments and d, evidence-based decisions about current and to account ethical and social implications of tributions to science as well as contemporary anding of the diversity of careers related to including being able to seledexplain and predict phenom ct and integrate the ena, to apply that u al, chemical, physical, earth and space sciences, e scientific knowledge and methods needed to inderstanding to new situations and events and Science program and other materials pported by the Scients used in class. ence Ways series of textbooks, the Stile on-line Content All Year 8 Science students will s' Understandings: Biological Sciences tudy the same Sc ience course covering the following Science mpare plant and animal cells, and describe the s ction of cells, tissues and organs in a plant and ms enable survival of the individual res and compare different representation of nodels, symbols for elements and formulas for i · anges and identify i ndicators of energy change in chemical reactions of geological features at divergent, convergent e scientific evidence for the theory of plate • describe the key processes of the rock cycle, including the timescales over which they occur, and examine how the properties of sedimentary, igneous and metamorphic rocks reflect their formation and influence their use Physical Sciences classify different types of energy as kinetic or potential and investigate energy transfer and transformations in simple systems Prerequisites Nil Assessment Tests, investigations/scientific reports s, assignments.
+Special subject requirements Nil